reubenharry/haskell-docs/docs/docs/resources/resources.md

 [These notes](https://www.seas.upenn.edu/~cis1940/spring13/lectures.html) are excellent and friendly.

-[Learn You a Haskell](http://learnyouahaskell.com/) is a common favorite.
+[Learn You a Haskell](http://learnyouahaskell.com/) is a great introductory book.

 ## Understanding the ecosystem